code-with-ryan/RyanCodesCalmly/README.md

 # 💫 About Me:

  Aloha!
-I'm Ryan and I am an automation engineer from Hawaii. <br /> and I'm currently working on automating network tasks and making engineers lives easier. <br>
+I'm Ryan and I am an automation engineer from Hawaii. <br /> I'm currently working on automating network tasks and making engineers lives easier. <br>